-Yes!
-Before beginning work, I will draft a contract that clearly states my services and fees so that there are no misunderstandings.
-We will both sign the contract before I begin working on your project.
+Yes.
+Before beginning work, I will draft a contract that clearly states my services and fees.
+We will both sign the contract electronically before I begin working on your project.

 Do you require a deposit?
 How much is it?

 Yes.
 The amount of the deposit depends on the type of project and the total cost.
-The deposit payment terms will be stated in the contract.
+The deposit amount and payment terms will be stated in the proposal and contract.

 How do you accept payment?

 I accept payment via PayPal or by check.

 What is your publishing background?

 In college, I was a copyeditor for my university’s newspaper and a prominent weekly newspaper, a writing consultant at the university’s writing center, and a content editor for the university’s literary journal.
 My first job out of college was at a book packager where I learned a vast amount about the publishing industry.
 Large publishers outsourced their editorial work to us, and I managed a significant portion of that work.
 This included copyediting and proofreading, working with authors and publishers, creating production schedules and budgets, and guiding books through all stages of production.
 I eventually left that job to become the managing editor for an academic trade publisher.
 During my time there, I completely overhauled the editorial department and significantly increased the quality of titles produced.
 We produced about 80 titles a year, and those titles are currently sold in 15,000 retail locations across the country.